lambdatoast/lambdatoast.github.com/_drafts/functions-functors.md

 **Exercise**: Show that the identity equations hold, i.e. `compose(id, square)` is the same as just `square` is the same as `compose(square, id)`.

-**Exercise**: Show that `square`, even though it is an arrow from an object to itself (`number -> number`), it is not the identity for it.
+**Exercise**: Show that `square`, even though it is an arrow from an object to itself (`number → number`), it is not the identity for it.

-## 2.10 Summary
+## 2.11 Summary

-To sum up, a category consists of: objects, arrows, arrow composition, and identities.
+To sum up, a category consists of: objects, arrows, arrow composition, and identity arrows.

 We're observing that our programming language gives rise to a category **PL** in which the corresponding parts are: types, functions, function composition, and the polytypic identity function.